xosnrdev/snapfind/README.md

 Errors:

 - "Directory not found": Check if the path exists
-- "No index found": Run `snapfind index` first
+- "No index found": Run `snap index` first
 - "File too large": Files over 10MB are skipped

 Tips: